Spring: make the most of the season

 3. In a separate bowl or jar, mix together the lemon juice and olive oil.
 Pour over salad, then drizzle with Mayver’s Tahini.

 The Home Cook’s Kitchen BBQ corn with tahini butter

 1 tbsp lemon juice (about half a lemon’s worth)

 Pinch of chilli powder

-4. Remove corn from the barbecue, and spread over the tahini butter generously.
+3. Remove corn from the barbecue, then spread over the tahini butter generously.

-5. Sprinkle with a little bit of chilli powder and extra salt and pepper.
+4. Sprinkle with a little bit of chilli powder as well as extra salt and pepper.